exhuma/schmackhaft/README.md

 Bug/Feature-tracker is over at [exhuma/schmackhaft](https://github.com/exhuma/schmackhaft).

-The project provides a definition for a VS-Code "development container".
-This is purely optional but makes developemnt easier because it comes with all the required dependencies.
-When not working directly with VS-Code (including the `ms-vscode-remote.vscode-remote-extensionpack` extension) the development container can be buid manually using the Dockerfile inside the `.devcontainer` folder.
+The project provides a VS-Code "development container".
+This is optional but provides a reproducible build environment with all required system dependencies.
+When working with VS-Code (including the `ms-vscode-remote.vscode-remote-extensionpack` extension) the development container can be built manually by opening the command-pallette (CTRL-SHIFT-P) and selecting `Remote-Containers: Rebuild Container` command.
+This can also be used any time something in the container has changed.

 1. Clone the Repository